A new Shaft movie is bringing audiences three iconic detectives for the price of one.

-The trailer showcases a raft of quips, punches and clashes between the generations.
-“I’m an equal opportunity ass whooper!”
+The trailer showcases a raft of quips, punches, and clashes between the generations.
+“I’m an equal opportunity a– whooper!”
 Jackson exclaims, in response to his son’s horror over him fighting a woman.

 Directed by Tim Story (Barbershop) and written by Kenya Barris (Black-ish), the movie is produced by John Davis and based on characters created by Ernest Tidyman.